INTEG_small.gif - 1817 Bytes

 The following are a number of Key Enterprise Integration Standards.
 This list is not meant to be exhaustive, but rather to describe some of the more important standards, and to direct the reader to additional information on each.
 The Standards are presented alphabetically, according to the Standards body responsible for writing and maintaining these standards.

-For more a more detaild list of Enterprise Integration standard see The Engineering Work Book, which lists several thousand Enterprise Integration standards from the USA and abroad.
-In keeping with the PERA structure, the Engneering Work Book Standards are organized according to the Discipline (Role) responsible for implementing that standard.
-For Enterprise Integration, the main Discipline Groups (Roles) are: 770-Control Systems, 780-Industrial Computing (including MES), and 790-Industrial Telecom.
+For more a more detaild list of relevant Enterprise Integration standards, see The PERA User Guide for your industry (e.g., chemical industry) and Principal Role (e.g., Owner/Operator or Vendor).
+Standards in the User Guides are organized according to the Discipline (Professional Role) responsible for implementing that standard.
+For Enterprise Integration, the main Professional Roles) are: 770-Control Systems, 780-Industrial Computing (including MES), and 790-Industrial Telecom.

 is a "not-for-profit" membership group serving industry with supply chain and operations management educational and reference materials as well as courses and workshops.

-CEN is the European Committee for Standardization, located in Brussels. - US Department of Energy Cyber Security Strategy
+CEN CENELEC is the European Committee for Standardization, located in Brussels.
+US Department of Energy Cyber Security Strategy

 ISA - The Instrumentation, Systems and Automation Society